Estimated reading time: 5 minutes

 Why Should You Start a Pawn shop?

 According to the National PawnBrokers Association, 30 million Americans routinely rely on pawn shops.
-It’s no wonder then that American Pawn shops make nearly $15 billion in revenue each year.
+It’s no wonder then that American Pawn shops cash flow is nearly $15 billion in revenue each year.

 And thanks to popular TV shows like Pawn Stars and American Pickers, the pawn shop industry has been given a second wind and a broader consumer base.

-So, if you love antiques and finding hidden gems, setting up a pawn shop is perfect for you and can be a very lucrative cash cow.
+So, if you love antiques and finding hidden gems, setting up your own pawn shop is perfect for you and can be a very lucrative cash cow.

 How to Start a pawn shop: Step by Step